kstenschke/doShell/README.md

 ## Runtime macros

-The following macros are only replaced at runtime by generic content.
+The following predefined macros are replaced at runtime by generic content.

 | Macro             | Replaced by                                                      |
 | ----------------- | ---------------------------------------------------------------- |